Esoteric meaning of Easter

 The cross, as a Christian symbol, is supposed to date from the time of Jesus' crucifixion.
 Yet, when we look into the history of Christian iconography we find that the figure of a man upon the Cross is entirely absent from Christian art until the 7th century!
 The earliest known form of the human figure on the cross is the crucifix presented by Pope Gregory to Queen Theodolinde of Lombardy, now in the Cathedral of Monza, in Italy, whilst no image of Christ crucified is found in the Catacombs at Rome earlier than the 7th or 8th centuries.

-The original idea of the crucifixion belongs to the ancient Egyptians and its esoteric symbolism can easily be seen in the wounds supposedly inflicted upon Jesus.
+The original idea of the crucifixion belongs to the ancient Egyptians as I shall shortly prove.
+The esoteric symbolism of the cross can easily be seen in the wounds supposedly inflicted upon Jesus.
 The four wounds or stigmata in the extremities represent the square of the material world.
 The 3 nails together with the three wounds add up to 6, which denotes the 6 faces of a cube.
-When the cube is unfolded it forms a cross, the middle face of which is common to both the vertical stem and horizontal bar (*see my afterword: "the wounds of Jesus").
+When the cube is unfolded it forms a cross, the middle face of which is common to both the vertical stem and horizontal bar (*see the Addendum to my afterword: "the wounds of Jesus").

 The middle face is the point of the union of the male and female principles, or of Spirit and Matter.
 The numbers three and four, thus combined in the cross, give harmony to both and are the symbol of Nature's creative forces, and the central point is Love Sublime, Love in its highest aspect, equal to the Love of God Himself, when that Love is purified in Service, Sacrifice and Devotion.
 Thus, one of the esoteric meanings of the crucifixion is discovered in the numerological and geometrical symbols that expound the history of the evolution of man.
 It was for this reason that the cross was adopted as the emblem of immortality in Egypt, in Chaldea, Britain, India and America.
 But with the ancients, as with the Initiates, this was the cross of Life, not of death.